EnzoBorgesPereira/EnzoBorgesPereira/README.md

 # 👋 Welcome!

 Welcome to my GitHub profile!
-I'm a young developer with a full IT training, where I acquired a solid foundation in web development (HTML5, CSS3, JavaScript) and programming (Python, C, PHP 8).
+I'm a young developer with a passion for the world of code and currently employed at Upper-Link, an innovative digital solutions company (https://www.upper-link.com/).

-I also learned the fundamentals of database design, versioning with Git and web project development.
-My passion for technology has also led me to explore the fields of virtualisation, information systems security and video game development on Unity.
+After completing a full IT training course, I acquired solid expertise in web development (HTML5, CSS3, JavaScript) and programming (Python, C, PHP 8).
+My background has also introduced me to database design, versioning with Git, and other key technologies such as Angular, C#, and .NET.

-Thanks to this diverse background, I'm ready to take on the challenges of software development and contribute to innovative projects.
-Find out more about my work and don't hesitate to contact me to discuss opportunities for collaboration!
+I'm always looking for new challenges and opportunities to apply my skills and contribute to exciting projects.
+Please feel free to browse my work and contact me for any potential collaboration!

 - 📫 Contact me on **borgespereira.enzo@gmail.com**